stan-alam/DataScience/thinkDS/01/notes.md

 **Document your data project**

-Make sure everything—files, folders, documents, and so on....has a meaningful name
+Make sure everything i.e. files, folders, documents, and so on....has a meaningful name